MSDuncan82/python_problems/python_problems/leetcode/roman_numerals/README.md

 2. Find the groups of roman numerals that represent the different deciles (1s, 10s, 100s, etc.)
 3. Calculate the sum of each group and and sum the groups

+## Reflection

+I made the problem more complicated than it needed to be!
+I didn't realize that there can only be one copy of a the same roman numeral before a larger one to subtract that number.
+For example:

+Valid: IX = 9

+Invalid IIX != 8 (VIII = 8)

+Using this constraint would have made the solution a lot simpler.

 ## Goal

 Build the solution in a class structure and write tests for each method.